lizhuo-1994/EMAC/README.md

-# Soving Continuous Control with Episodic Memory
+# This is a fork from the repository of paper ---- "Soving Continuous Control with Episodic Memory".

 PyTorch implementation of Episodic Memory Actor-Critic (EMAC).